 Want to add some colour to your school or nursery school windows?
-Or perhaps you have a promotion or season you want to create your own window display?
-Or maybe you just want to decorate your window for Christmas.
+Or perhaps you have a promotion or holiday you want to create your own shop window display?
+Or maybe you just want to decorate your windows for Christmas.

 I have created this page to help you, inspire you and make sure you use the right materials.
 I paint window displays as a job so I also have some handy and helpful tips along the way!